ralzohairi/string-functions/README.md

 # String Functions

-This project provides user-defined TypeScript functions for handling and manipulting strings in an Angular project and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.
+This project provides user-defined TypeScript functions for handling and manipulating strings in an Angular project and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

 ## Development server